renarena/aesopPlayer/README.md

 Assumptions
 -----------
-* used at home,
 * focused on audio book playback, not music,
 * controlled with imprecise gestures and subject to accidental touch,
-* the user can see something but isn't able to make out letters or small UI controls,
+* the user isn't able to make out letters or small UI controls,
-* only a single function of the device (runs in kiosk-like mode, no access to other applications).
+* device can (optionally) be dedicated to a single function (runs in kiosk-like mode, no access to other applications).

 Status